Local decay rates of best-approximation errors using vector-valued finite elements for fields with low regularity and integrable curl or divergence: Raviart--Thomas finite elements

 \begin{corollary}[Localized best-approximation error for Raviart--Thomas elements] For all $r\in (0,1]$ and all $q\in (\frac{2d}{2+d},2]$, there is $c$ such that for all $\bv\in \bH^r(\Dom)$ with $\DIV\bv\in L^q(\Dom)$, and all $\hinH$, we have

 Moreover, assuming that $\gamma\upd(\bv)=0$, we also have

 \end{corollary}

 \begin{remark}[Comparison with canonical interpolation] The canonical Raviart--Thomas interpolation operator and the quasi-interpolation operator achieve the same convergence rates under the same smoothness assumptions.
 Notice though that the estimates \eqref{eq:loc_avd}-\eqref{eq:loc_avdz} are localized over $\calT_K\upd$ whereas the estimate \eqref{loc_Ihd} is localized over the single cell $K$.
 The upper bounds in Corollary~\ref{cor:glob_av_RT} can also be derived by invoking the canonical Raviart--Thomas interpolation operator.
-This is in contrast with the N\'{e}d\'{e}lec elements where the estimates~\eqref{eq:loc_avc}-\eqref{eq:loc_avcz} on the quasi-interpolation error are essential to prove Corollary~\ref{cor:glob_av_Ned}.
-These estimates hold for the canonical N\'{e}d\'{e}lec interpolation operator only if $r>\frac12$. \end{remark}
+This is in contrast with the Nédélec elements where the estimates~\eqref{eq:loc_avc}-\eqref{eq:loc_avcz} on the quasi-interpolation error are essential to prove Corollary~\ref{cor:glob_av_Ned}.
+These estimates hold for the canonical Nédélec interpolation operator only if $r>\frac12$. \end{remark}